JorjaFox/website/_posts-old-blog/2013-09-28-devil-db-screencaps-recap.md

  	<li><a href="https://jorjafox.net/wiki/The_Devil_and_D.B._Russell">Recap</a> - (3 of 5 stars)</li>
  	<li><a href="https://jorjafox.net/gallery/tv/csi/season14/01-dadbr/">Screencaps</a> - 142 images</li>
 </ul>
 How did you feel about the episode?
 Did you enjoy it?
 I loved the new credits (seeing Sara smiling is always a win), and the ending really surprised me.
-I was fairly certain I knew who was going to die, but I did not expect <em>that</em> ending.
+I was fairly certain I knew who was going to die, but I did not expect _that_ ending.
 Nice to see CSI can still surprise me, all these years later!
 I thought James Callis (the news reporter John Merchiston) would be the killer, and having it be 'people you didn't see until now' always is a cop out to me, because I can't make my own hypotheses without the evidence!
 But Ellie was a welcome surprise won a mild remark of "Well I guess Miniature Killer has a new cellmate in crazy town."
 As tragic as it is, Ellie was pretty screwed up and if the current 'only' man in her life fed her crazy, then yes, I could see this as a logical turn of events.
 I never really thought of Ellie as particularly stable in the first place.
 Murder?
 Sure, that crazy guy made her think it was nothing!

 Here's a bonus picture for you: